 We have tried to ensure all of the information is as accurate as possible but it’s always best to check the website or social media for the event/activity before going along to ensure it’s still taking place or open.

-At the bottom of this blog post, there are plenty of resources for other blog posts too, including the Best Beaches, Rainy Day Activities, 40 Pubs with Play Areas and the top Tunbridge Wells Summer Holiday Clubs and classes more!
+We hope you find this blog post useful!
+As well as everything mentioned below, there are plenty of other resources on My Tunbridge Wells too, including the Best Beaches, Rainy Day Activities, 40 Pubs with Play Areas and best places to Pick Your Own Fruit.
+Plus more!

 ♥ Birchden Wood – Just outside Groombridge, this is extremely buggy friendly with lovely wooden creatures scattered throughout the forest including a snake and a very large acorn along with some little outdoor dens hidden throughout the woods.
 There is a fee for parking so bring some change!